 Another unique project offered by Messors is their Shepherding and Culinary Workshop, an 8-day learning experience where you’ll live on a restored farm estate, take field trips, interact with locals and learn about shepherding traditions, including how to make cheese, bread, and traditional dishes.
 Read about our day visiting the Shepherding and Culinary Workshop.

 Participating in a volunteer project or special workshop is a great way to interact with local people and become immersed in the local culture.
-You can find more information about Messors workshops and other volunteer opportunities on Go Volunteering – choose Italy in the travel destination drop down box.
+You may find something of interest in Volunteer Abroad or Earthwatch.
 Some schools and projects offer programs where students can participate in local projects, such as the digs run by the American Institute of Roman Culture.